nuricanozturk01/Flight-Search-API/README.md

 | GET         | `/api/flight/search/from-to-specific-date`           | Finds flights between two cities on a specific date.
 Requires 'from', 'to', 'date', and an optional 'page'.                       |
 | GET         | `/api/flight/search/cheapest-from-to-date-range`     | Finds the cheapest flights within a date range between two cities.
 Requires 'from', 'to', 'start', 'end', and an optional 'page'. |
 | GET         | `/api/flight/search/city-date-range`                 | Finds flights related to a specific city within a date range.
 Requires 'city', 'start', 'end', and an optional 'page'.            |

+## Deployment:

+- I deployed this project to Azure.
+  You can access the API from the following link: https://flight-searh-service.azurewebsites.net/swagger-ui/index.html#
+- The data is uploaded every hour.
+Over time, the database will become full